sumtingwoong/sumtingwoong/README.md

-# 👋 Hello there.
+# 👋 Hello there!

 🎓 Computer Science student
 🧠 Passionate about AI, cyber security, and robotics

-> "General Kenobi!" – Grievous, Episode III
+> "General Kenobi!"
 ---

 ## 🚀 About Me